 A direct room exchange is a change of assignment with another student of the same gender and may be processed for most types of accommodations.
-Direct room exchanges must be completed online through www.eLiving.psu.edu.
+Direct room exchanges must be completed through the Housing Office.
 A direct room exchange cannot be processed for students assigned to a medically equipped room due to a medical need, such as air conditioning, unless the change is to a similarly equipped room.
 A direct room exchange cannot be processed if the student is assigned to a Special Living Option through a Special Living Option Contract, sorority housing, or certain other special housing.
 Direct room exchanges can be processed only through the 15th week of the semester.

 An open room change is a change of assignment to a vacant space.
 A student interested in changing their room assignment for spring semester may do so during the posted time periods beginning in November and continuing through early December.
 During the posted time periods, students will be informed where to view the list of rooms being vacated for spring semester.
 Interested students must follow the process outlined for requesting a room change.
-The Housing and Food Services office will process the change and notify the student when the request is complete.
-After the second week of spring semester, depending on room availability, a list of vacancies is posted at the Housing and Food Services office.
-Room changes are processed on a first-come, first-served basis to an available space in accordance with the policy/instructions provided with the posting.
-After the open room change period ends and supplemental rooms have been emptied, Housing and Food Services will consolidate vacancies.
+The Housing Office will process the change and notify the student when the request is complete.
+After the second week of spring semester, depending on room availability, a list of vacancies is posted at the Housing Office.
+Room changes are processed on a first-come, firstserved basis to an available space in accordance with the policy/instructions provided with the posting.
+After the open room change period ends and supplemental rooms have been emptied, Housing will consolidate vacancies.
 Upon notification, if a student has a vacancy in their room, they may choose from the following options:

-- 1. Space permitting, retain the room for the rest of the semester on a reduced-capacity basis for an additional charge.
-All students assigned to supplemental living accommodations must be reassigned to permanent living accommodations before such requests will be honored; - 2.
-Process a room change to a vacancy in a similar room (same capacity) with another student of the student's choice: or - Have their room placed on a list of rooms available for new students or current students whose circumstances warrant a room assignment change to select for assignment.
+- Space permitting, retain the room for the rest of the semester on a reduced-capacity basis for an additional charge.
+All students assigned to supplemental living accommodations must be reassigned to permanent living accommodations before such requests will be honored; - Process a room change to a vacancy in a similar room (same capacity) with another student of the student's choice; or - 3.
+Have their room placed on a list of rooms available for new students or current students whose circumstances warrant a room assignment change to select for assignment.
 Once a roommate is assigned, the student will not have the option to pay the additional fee and maintain the room in a reduced-capacity manner.